The wrong advice can cost you more than money.

 Why LCTaylor?

-As an LIT at LCTaylor, I can tell you that we will give you all of the options that are in your best interest, so that you can make an informed decision.
-We will not provide only one option, unlike some other companies that are only equipped to provide one service.
+As an LIT at LCTaylor, I can tell you that we will discuss with you all of the options that would be in your best interest, so that you can make an informed decision.
+Providing all viable options sets us apart from those companies that are only equipped to provide one service.
 Our toolbox is full of tools to help you get out of debt.

 We will not suggest only the options that are easier for us to administer, or that will make us more money in fees.
 Here at LCTaylor we have been in business, helping fellow Manitobans get out of debt for over 30 years.
 You only get that kind of history by being honest, straight forward and truly wanting to provide the best solutions – solutions that work!